 Terms in this section as used as per RFC2119.
 The Board expects all PMCs to understand and comply with these policies.

-PMC Chairs/Vice Presidents have specific additional duties.
+PMC Chairs/Vice Presidents have specific additional duties listed below.

-PMCs SHALL ensure that the work on their project and the code that they produce complies with relevant Legal Affairs Committee policies, including appropriately using the Apache License, handling IP and copyrights correctly, handling cryptography, and producing official software releases of their products.
+PMCs SHALL ensure that the work on their project and the code that they produce comply with relevant Legal Affairs Committee policies, including appropriately using the Apache License, handling IP and copyrights correctly, handling cryptography, and producing official software releases of their products.

 PMCs SHALL ensure that they manage their projects brand and treat